phyver/GameShell/doc/gameshell.md

   GameShell will ask for the player's name and email.
 This is useful in the classroom as it makes it easier to link a game to the corresponding student.
   (The player can run the archive in anonymous mode with the `-A` option.)
-* `-p PASSWORD`: you can choose the admin password for the archive.
+* `--password PASSWORD`: you can choose the admin password for the archive.
   This is also useful in the classroom as we might not want the students to learn of this password. :)
 * `-a`: keep the automatic scripts.
 Some missions come with a script that automagically completes the missions.
 By default, those scripts are **not** included in the archive.
 Use `-a` if you want to keep them.